Are Bass Shakers Worth It? Absolutely!

-It bears similarity to a speaker given the fact that it requires power from your receiver and does produce a sound, however it’s a level of sound that dips well below normal human hearing.
+They’re also similar in the fact that they do produce a sound, however it’s a level of sound that dips well below normal human hearing.

 For example if you’ve ever been to a concert, you’d know that whenever there’s a bass drop or a drum kick, you can actually feel it and not just hear it.

 The reason for this is that humans have a hard time discerning sounds around 20 Hz and when they drop lower than this range, we start to perceive sound as being physical rather than audible.